Images (band)

 Images ([imaʒ]) was a French pop band that existed from 1986 to 1999 and then burst into the formation Émile et Images.
 The founders, Mario Ramsamy, Jean-Louis Pujade and Richard Seff; came from Toulouse, Occitania.
-Their biggest hit was "Les Démons de minuit" (1986), which was 13 weeks at number 1 on the charts in France.
+Their biggest hit was "Les Démons de minuit" (1986), which was 13 weeks at number 1 on the charts in France."Les démons de minuit", is a very popular song, still to this day, in rock dancing; in French galas.